Functional behavior assessment: Research

 A lot of research being done with functional assessment deals with self injurious behaviors of mentally challenged children or adults and autistic children.

-Carr, Newsom and Binkoff conducted an experimental method of functional assessment on the two boys with intellectual disabilities exhibiting aggressive behaviors.
+Carr, Newsom and Binkoff conducted an experimental method of functional assessment on two boys with intellectual disabilities exhibiting aggressive behaviors.
 They hypothesized that their aggressive behaviors were maintained by escape from academic tasks.
 To test their hypothesis, they set two different experimental conditions; 1.
 Academic demands were put on the boys, 2.
 Academic demands were not put on the children.
 If their hypothesis is true, then the problem behavior should occur much more often in the first condition than the second.
 Results show that their hypothesis was indeed true as the aggressive behavior occurred at a much higher frequency in the first condition.
 The researchers concluded that the boy's problem behavior was indeed maintained by the antecedent of academic demands and the consequence of escape from the demands.

-Another functional assessment research was done by Iwata in 1982 worked with children with developmental disabilities showing self injurious behaviors.
-The research could not conclude what was maintaining their behavior but believed it either adult attention, escape from demands or sensory stimulation from the injuries.
-For each of the hypothesis, they created a condition that would fit into the category.
+Another functional assessment research done by Brian Iwata in 1982 worked with children with developmental disabilities showing self injurious behaviors.
+The research could not conclude what was maintaining their behavior but believed it was either adult attention, escape from demands or sensory stimulation from the injuries.
+For each of the hypotheses, they created a condition that would fit into the category.
 For adult attention hypothesis, they created an environment where an adult is in the room with the child but pays no attention to him/her until after the behavior occurs.
 For the escape from demands hypothesis, they had an adult make a normal demand towards the child, but terminate it if the self injurious behavior occurs.
 For the sensory stimulation hypothesis, the child is left alone without the presence of anyone or any stimulating activities.
 Iwata compared the levels of self injurious behaviors across the three conditions and demonstrated that the function of the problem behavior for each child was different.
-Some wanted attention, others escape while some were maintained by automatic reinforcement.
+Some wanted attention, others escaped while some were maintained by automatic reinforcement.
 As shown here, it is very important to conduct a functional assessment to determine what exactly is maintaining the behavior before any function interventions are taken.